nuplex/five-day-weather/README.md

 - The high and low temperature calculation may be off in certain situations.
 See: [Tech Debt](https://github.com/nuplex/five-day-weather#tech-debt)
 - The regular expression governing the location input likely does not cover all input scenarios.
-- There may be unhandled edge-case errors that I missed that result in a crash.

 ## Quirks
 - The closer you get to the end of the day, the closer the highs and lows get for `Today`, until they are the same.
 This is due to less data being available for the current day.
 Some apps, like The Weather Channel, do not display highs